This Week’s Hikes.

 HORSEPASTURE TO CANE BREAK – LAKE JOCASSEE HIKE

-On Tuesday, May 13, 2025, we’ll hike the Foothills Trail from the Horsepasture River inlet on Lake Jocasee to Cane Break which includes a scenic boat ride across Lake Jocassee with a stop at a waterfall.
+Due to rain in the forecast, we have rescheduled the hike for our rain date of Tuesday, May 27, 2025.
+We’ll hike the Foothills Trail from the Horsepasture River inlet on Lake Jocasee to Cane Break which includes a scenic boat ride across Lake Jocassee with a stop at a waterfall.
 You must sign up in advance for this hike.
-The rain date is May 27.
 The cost is $50 per hiker.
 This does not include a tip.
 However, there is no fee to enter Devil’s Fork State Park on Tuesdays.

 This is one of our most interesting hikes and not to be missed.
 We have limited room on the pontoon boat so reservations will be taken on a first come, first served basis.